Query-Calibrated Segmental Admission for Descriptor-Agnostic LiDAR Loop Closure in Repetitive Environments: Dataset and Evaluation

-Public LiDAR SLAM datasets with accurate ground-truth exist; however, datasets that are dominated by long, near-identical indoor aisles (e.g., shelf-and-corridor layouts) and are specifically tailored to stress-test perceptual aliasing for loop closure verification remain limited.
-We therefore collected a LiDAR-based indoor dataset in a library environment with highly repetitive shelf-and-corridor structures, which creates frequent perceptual ambiguity for global descriptors.

-Data were recorded with a Clearpath Jackal equipped with an Ouster OS1-128 LiDAR, IMU, and a stereo camera; sensors were time-synchronized and extrinsically calibrated.
-We build pseudo ground-truth by running A-LOAM followed by global refinement \cite{zhang2014loam,HBA,BLAM2}.
-The dataset contains five sequences dominated by repetitive shelf-and-corridor structures, inducing severe perceptual aliasing.
+SNULib targets LiDAR loop closure in long, near-identical indoor shelf-and-corridor layouts where global descriptors frequently face perceptual ambiguity.
+Data were recorded over five sequences with a Clearpath Jackal equipped with an Ouster OS1-128 LiDAR, IMU, and stereo camera.
+We obtain reference trajectories by using A-LOAM as a representative implementation of the LOAM pipeline \cite{zhang2014loam}, followed by hierarchical LiDAR bundle adjustment (HBA) refinement \cite{HBA}.